Excellent addition to the backpack

 On a recent summer hike along Vancouver Island’s Cowichan River, we enjoyed referring to Collin Varner’s flora pocket guide to keystone species, “keystone” being organisms that define and support an entire ecosystem thus filling a vital ecological niche.
 On encountering a grove of Garry Oak (Quercus garryana), we learned that plant explorer David Douglas named this native oak after his friend Nicholas Garry, then deputy governor of the Hudson’s Bay Company.
 Meanwhile, the endangered role of once-prolific Garry oak meadows which “support thousands of species of birds, mammals, insects, mosses, lichen, trees, plants, and grasses” means that already gone are acorn woodpeckers, western bluebirds (in the Pacific Northwest), Lewis’s woodpeckers, and streaked horned larks.

-Retired UBC tree conservationist Varner’s guide is a welcome addition to a backpack, its well laid-out text on one page, with a picture opposite of the species, in the case of a Quercus garryana trunk with acorn insert, makes for swift and easy identification in the field.
+Retired UBC tree conservationist Varner’s guide is a welcome addition to a backpack.
+Its well laid-out text on one page, with a picture opposite of the species (in one case a Quercus garryana trunk with acorn insert) makes for swift and easy identification in the field.

 Horticulturalist/arboriculturalist and author Collin Varner spent 40 years working at the campus of the University of British Columbia